supershaneski/chatgpt-with-image-sample/README.md

 I started this project with the aim of using image analysis with GPT-4.
 However, at that time, image input was not yet available.
 In lieu of image input in Chat API, I initially used [ml5's ImageClassifier](#ml5-image-classifier) instead, which proved to be quite effective for basic object analysis.
 In my opinion, if your goal is just to create an application like a ***Bring Me*** or ***Scavenger Hunt*** type of game app, it should probably suffice.

+Since the new APIs were released recently, following OpenAI DevDay, I have updated this sample project to utilize the latest APIs and models.

 # DALL·E 3

 For [DALL·E 3 image creation](https://platform.openai.com/docs/guides/images/introduction?context=node), we will need to trigger the function call `create_image_dall-e`.